vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 ## Simple

-Writing performance code must be simple.
-We believe that we can make writing fast code as simple as MonoBehaviour.Update *(To set expectations right, we think we still have some ways to go to achieve this goal).*
+Writing [performant](https://en.wiktionary.org/wiki/performant) code must be simple.
+We believe that we can make writing fast code as simple as __MonoBehaviour.Update__.

+> Note: To set expectations right, we think we still have some ways to go to achieve this goal.

 ## One way of writing code

 We want to define a single way of writing game code, editor code, asset pipeline code, engine code.
 We believe this creates a simpler tool for our users, and more ability to change things around.

 Physics is a great example.
-Currently Physics is a blackbox solution.
+Currently Physics is a black box solution.
 In practice many developers want to tweak the simulation code to fit it to their games needs.
-If Physics engine code was written the same way as game code using ECS it would make it easy to plug your own simulation code in between existing physics simulation stages or take full control.
+If physics engine code was written the same way as game code using ECS, it would make it easy to plug your own simulation code between existing physics simulation stages or take full control.

 Another example, lets imagine you want to make a heavily moddable game.

-If our import pipeline is implemented as a set of ComponentSystems.
+If our import pipeline is implemented as a set of __ComponentSystems__.
 And we have some FBX import pipeline code that is by default used in the asset pipeline to import and postprocess an FBX file.
-(Mesh is baked out and fbx import code used in the editor)
+(Mesh is baked out and FBX import code used in the editor.)

-Then it would be easy to configure the package manager that the same FBX import and postprocessing code could be used in a deployed game for the purposes of modding.
+Then it would be easy to configure the Package Manager that the same FBX import and postprocessing code could be used in a deployed game for the purposes of modding.

-We believe this will at the foundation level make unity significantly more flexible than it is today.
+We believe this will, at the foundation level, make Unity significantly more flexible than it is today.

 ## Networking

 We want to define one simple way of writing all game code.
-When following this approach, your game can use one of 3 network architectures depending on what type of game you create.
+When following this approach, your game can use one of three network architectures depending on what type of game you create.

 We are focused on providing best of class network engine support for hosted games.
 Using the recently acquired [Multiplay.com](http://Multiplay.com) service we offer a simple pipeline to host said games.